symfony/symfony-docs/reference/constraints/File.rst

     (i.e. the form type is not defined explicitly in the ``->add()`` method of the form builder) and when the field doesn't define its own ``accept`` value.

-    .. versionadded:: 4.4

-        This feature was introduced in Symfony 4.4.

 mimeTypesMessage
 ~~~~~~~~~~~~~~~~